 This is a good time to clean out the drain.
 Even if it’s not clogged, there is likely hair or other residue and build up in it.
 The grout brush can be used here.

-If you’re going to be cleaning your tub, it’s a good time to clean any walls, tile or glass surrounding it.
+If you’re going to be cleaning your bathtub, it’s a good time to clean any walls, tile or glass surrounding it.

 The walls and tile can be cleaned with an all purpose cleaner, such as 409.
 Just follow the directions on the package.
 The glass can be cleaned with a generic window cleaner or microfiber cloth.
 Use the cloth to do a good wipedown.